mooreryan/divnet-rs/README.md

 If you have small enough datasets that the [R implemntation of DivNet](https://github.com/adw96/DivNet) can handle them, just use that instead...it will let you estimate the network structure of your data!

+### Bootstrapping

+Only the parametric bootstrap is available.
+You cannot do the nonparametric bootstrap.

 ## License

 Dual-licensed to be compatible with the Rust project.